canonical/vanilla-framework/templates/docs/content-guidelines.md

 <img src="https://assets.ubuntu.com/v1/0dd0ff70-empty-alt-attribute.png" alt="A screenshot of a page that describes the LTS support cycle of Ubuntu.
 A table summarizing the information is provided afterwards, with an empty alt-text." width="600">

 - **Graphs:** Describe the key trend or insight depicted in the graph so users understand the main data point.
-For example:

 - **Logos:** Just use the brand name (for example, ‘Microsoft Azure,’ not ‘Microsoft Azure logo’).
 Use empty state if the company name is used in the title or a link label.

-- **Icons and isometric images:** [Add examples for when you do need alt text and when you don’t].

 ---